 4. Conclusions Fe14Cr4Al, Fe14Cr4Al-Y and Fe13Cr6Al-Y alloy specimens were exposed to the simulated primary water chemistry condition of nuclear power plant for 83 days.
 The weight change of that is negligible about 0.1 mg/cm2.
 However, Y addition alloys like Fe14Cr4Al-Y and Fe13Cr6Al-Y shows thin oxide scale about 200 nm which is smaller than the scale of Fe14Cr4Al without Y. From the HRXRD, the chemical composition of the scale formed on all alloy specimens is composed of FeCr2O4 and Al2O3.
 Intensity of Al2O3 phase is increased by adding the Y element.
 Then, the Al2O3 phase in oxide scale seem to increase the corrosion resistance.
 Although, the scale of Fe13Cr6Al specimens didn't show apparent Al_2O_3 phase peak, the high Al content might be influence on the enhanced corrosion resistance.
 Therefore, the addition of Y element can improve the long-term corrosion integrity of the cladding tube, and the mechanism of the corrosion resistant behavior of Y element will be studied in the future.
-ACKNOWLDEGEMT This work was financially supported by the International Collaborative Energy Technology R&D Program (No. 20168540000030) of the Korea Institute of Energy Technology Evaluation and Planning (KETEP) which is funded by the Ministry of Trade Industry and Energy.
-REFERENCES - [1] M. Short, R. G. Ballinger, A Functionally Graded Composite for Service in High-Temperature Lead-and Lead-Bismuth-Cooled Nuclear Reactors-1: Design, Nuclear Technology, Vol.177, p.
-366-381, 2012. - [2] Z. Jiao, and G. S. Was, Segregation behavior in protonand heavy-ion-irradiated ferritic-martensitic alloys, Acta Materialia, Vol.59, p.
-4467-4481, 2011. - [3] M. P. Short, S. Morton, S. E. Ferry, and R. G. Ballinger, Diffusional stability of ferritic-martensitic steel composite for service in advanced lead-bismuth cooled nuclear reactors.
+ACKNOWLEDGMENTS This work was supported by the National Nuclear R&D programs (NRF-2019M2D1A1067205) organized by the National Research Foundation (NRF) of South Korea in support of the Ministry of Science and ICT (MSIT).
+This work was financially supported by a Human Resources Development of the Korea Institute of Energy Technology Evaluation and Planning grant (No. 20194030202400) funded by the Korea Government Ministry of Trade Industry and Energy.
+REFERENCES [1] M. Short, R. G. Ballinger, A Functionally Graded Composite for Service in High-Temperature Lead-and Lead-Bismuth-Cooled Nuclear Reactors-1: Design, Nuclear Technology, Vol.177, p.
+366-381, 2012.
+[2] Z. Jiao, and G. S. Was, Segregation behavior in proton- and heavy-ion-irradiated ferritic-martensitic alloys, Acta Materialia, Vol.59, p.
+4467-4481, 2011.
+[3] M. P. Short, S. Morton, S. E. Ferry, and R. G. Ballinger, Diffusional stability of ferritic-martensitic steel composite for service in advanced lead-bismuth cooled nuclear reactors.
 International Heat Treatment and Surface Engineering, International Heat treatment and Surface engineering, vol.4, p.
-74-80, 2013. - [4] J. F. Ziegler et al., SRIM-The Stopping and range of Ions in Solids.
-2009 - [5] H.H.
+74-80, 2013.
+[4] J. F. Ziegler et al., SRIM-The Stopping and range of Ions in Solids.
+2009 [5] H.H.
 Shen et al., proton irradiation effects on the precipitate in a Zr-1.6Sn-0.6Nb-0.2Fe-0.1Cr alloy, Journal of Nuclear Materials, Vol.452, p.
-335-342, 2014 - [6] Friedrich Garzarolli et al., effect of high neutron fluences on microstructure and growth of zircaloy-4, ASTM, 1989.
+335-342, 2014 [6] Friedrich Garzarolli et al., effect of high neutron fluences on microstructure and growth of zircaloy-4, ASTM, 1989.